hewyiwei/hewyiwei/README.md

-- 👋 Hi, I’m @hewyiwei
+-  Hi, I’m @hewyiwei
-- 👀 I’m interested in data analysis, data processing with the help of coding
+-  I’m interested in data analysis, data processing with the help of coding
-- 🌱 I’m currently learning SQL, Matlab
+-  I’m currently learning SQL, Matlab
-- 💞️ I’m looking for internship opprtunities to gain more experience
+-  I’m looking for internship opprtunities to gain more experience
-- 📫 How to reach me at hewyiwei@gmail.com
+-  Reach me at hewyiwei@gmail.com

 <!---
 hewyiwei/hewyiwei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.